Fradven/film/README.md

 ### Using for() statement

-You have the classic [for()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) method that loops as long as the parameters inside it are true
+You have the classic [for()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) statement that loops as long as the parameters inside it are true

     for (i = 0; i < data.length; i++) {
         // the variable film here will be all the data about one film from the db.json file